Cleft Lip and Palate

 Surgical Intervention and Other Physical Management

-Surgical intervention or other physical management is needed for speech deviations resulting from
+Surgical intervention or other physical management is needed to manage speech disorders resulting from

 • pervasive nasal air emission (and/or weak pressure on oral consonants); and

-Presurgical orthopedics may be used to move cleft segments closer together and into better alignment prior to surgical repair.
+Presurgical orthopedics during infancy may be used to move cleft segments closer together and into better alignment prior to surgical repair.
 These include

 Surgeries can include one or more of the following:

-• Repair of cleft palate (usually by 12 months of age in a child with typical development)
+• repair of cleft palate (usually by 12 months of age in children with no significant co-occurring diagnosis, airway obstruction, or conditions that would cause surgery to be delayed or postponed)

-• Procedures to correct noncleft VPD or to correct postoperative velopharyngeal insufficiency (e.g., pharyngeal flap; sphincter pharyngoplasty; palatal lengthening procedures; posterior pharyngeal wall augmentation)
+• procedures to correct noncleft VPD or to correct postoperative VPI (e.g., bilateral buccal flap revision palatoplasty, pharyngeal flap; sphincter pharyngoplasty; furlow, Z-plasty velar lengthening; posterior pharyngeal wall augmentation and bilateral buccal flaps)

-• Alveolar bone grafting (determined by stage of dental development and in collaboration with orthodontist)
+• alveolar bone grafting (determined by the stage of dental development and in collaboration with the dentist)

-• Surgical treatment of malocclusion (e.g., maxillary advancement—typically completed in adolescence)
+• surgical treatment of malocclusion (e.g., maxillary advancement—typically done in adolescence or in young adults after bone growth is completed)

-For more information about presurgical and surgical intervention, see Peterson-Falzone et al. (2010), Pearson and Kirschner (2011), and Zajac and Vallino (2017c).
-See also Parameters for Evaluation and Treatment of Patients With Cleft Lip/Palate or Other Craniofacial Anomalies [PDF] (ACPA, 2009).
+For more information about presurgical and surgical intervention, see Peterson-Falzone et al. (2010), Pearson and Kirschner (2011), and Zajac and Vallino (2017d).
+See also Parameters for Evaluation and Treatment of Patients With Cleft Lip/Palate or Other Craniofacial Differences (ACPA, 2018).

-• Orthodontics—to correct various malocclusions and other dental alignment deviations
+• Orthodontics—to correct malocclusions and other dental misalignments.

-Direct speech therapy is appropriate for treatable speech problems (i.e., articulation errors), including compensatory misarticulations and phoneme-specific nasal air emission.
+Direct speech therapy is appropriate for treatable articulation disorders, including compensatory misarticulations and phoneme-specific nasal air emission due to a pharyngeal placement on sibilants.

-• correct oral placements for consonant misarticulations (e.g., bring backed oral articulations forward, teach correct oral place, and establish oral pressure buildup and release) and
+• correct abnormal placements for consonant misarticulations (e.g., bring backed oral articulations forward, teach correct oral place, and establish oral pressure buildup and release) and

 • establish oral pathway/direction of airflow and appropriate valving of airflow at target place during production of oral sounds (Golding-Kushner, 2001; Ruscello, 2017; Trost-Cardamone, 2013).

 Therapy can be diagnostic.
-Progress can help inform the cleft palate team about VP function and the possible need for (further) surgical intervention (see Guide to Treatment Decision-Making for Cleft-Type Speech [PDF], [Trost-Cardamone, 2013]).
+Progress can help inform the cleft palate team about VP function and the possible need for (further) surgical intervention (see Treatment Decision Tree for Managing Speech Problems Associated With Cleft Palate and VPD [Trost-Cardamone, 2013]).

 Treatment Strategies